-Re-dated from Spring 2020 due to the lockdown, this train will now run on Saturday 27th March 2021.
+Re-dated due to the lockdown, this train will now run on Saturday 26th June 2021.

 Especially for our East Anglian customers, the train departs from Cambridge, Ely, March and Peterborough with a diesel locomotive at the head.
 We also call at Newark before reaching York, where Tornado will be waiting to take over at the front of the train.